DETAILED ACTION

 Regarding claim 8, Yang teaches that the venting notch may have a round shape like a half circle (Fig. 8).

-Regarding claims 1, 3, 4 and 10, Yang’060 teaches an electrode lead made of copper ([0062]), which meets the claimed metal substrate, wherein the electrode lead is coated with a sealing film (Fig. 4, [0064] and [0085]), which meets a coating layer, and the electrode lead has a gas-venting through hole formed by punching the electrode lead so that the sealing film is penetrated ([0039], [0085] and Fig. 4, 6, 8 and 9), which meets the claimed gas release portion and totally or 100% removing the coating layer in the thickness direction.
+Regarding claims 1, 3, 4 and 10, Yang’060 teaches an electrode lead made of nickel coated -copper ([0062]), which meets the claimed metal substrate and metal coating layer, wherein the electrode lead is coated with a sealing film of insulating property such as polyimide (Fig. 4, [0064] and [0085]), which meets the insulating film, and the electrode lead has a gas-venting through hole formed by punching the electrode lead so that the sealing film is penetrated ([0039], [0085] and Fig. 4, 6, 8 and 9), which meets the claimed gas release portion and totally or 100% removing the coating layer in the thickness direction.

 Regarding claim 7, Yang’060 teaches the alternative embodiment thus meets the claim.